Pr0methean/coronavirus/README.md

 # Covid-19 treatment should be safe, effective, and efficient
 # Algorithms + Data to Attack Covid-19 Genome with CRISPR

+# TLDR: Delete RNA in Virus which isn't in Human

 ## NOTE: Please help find a lab to test this!
 Forward this anyone who may have a capable lab
 ## Contact: Bion Howard - bion@bitpharma.com - +1 843 830 2918